Rigidity of groups of circle diffeomorphisms and Teichm\"uller spaces: Proofs of theorems

 In this section, we give the proofs of Theorems \ref{WPdistance} and \ref{conjugate2}.
-First, as another consequence from Lemma \ref{jacobian}, we see that the base point change $r_\nu$ of $\Bel(\D)$ is Lipschitz continuous if $\nu$ or $\nu^{-1}$ is given by the Ahlfors-Weill section of small norm.
+First, as another consequence from Proposition \ref{jacobian}, we see that the right translation $r_\nu$ of $\Bel(\D)$ restricted to $\Ael^p(\D)$ is locally Lipschitz continuous if $\nu$ or $\nu^{-1}$ is given by the Ahlfors--Weill section of small norm.
 Compare with Proposition \ref{cancel}.